Current Student Profiles

 Evelyn has a B.A. in Design from the University of California – Los Angeles.
 Her work experience includes numerous years as an Adult Ed teacher.

 Sandy has a B.A. in Education and a Master's degree in Communication Studies from Bloomsburg University.
 She is currently employed as an instructor at Pennsylvnaia College of Technology in Williamsport.
 She teaches composition and public speaking.
 Her research interests are the motivational characteristics that contribute to students' success at a technical school.

 Erin has a B.A. in advertising and public relations, a post baccalaureate certificate in distance education, and a M.Ed. in Adult Education, all from Penn State.
-Her work experience includes: marketing associate and program manager with Penn State Executive Programs in the Smeal College of Business, and instructional designer with the Teaching and Learning with Technology group within Information Technology Services at Penn State.
-Her research interest include: generational differences and the effect on preferred learning methods and technology use in education, digital literacy, and the use of Web 2.0 tools and other enhanced technologies in learning environments.
+She is currently a lecturer and learning designer at Penn State’s John A. Dutton e-Education Institute in the College of Earth and Mineral Sciences where she works to develop effective online and blended courses collaboratively with faculty, subject matter experts, and staff, in order to create successful student learning outcomes through teaching, learning, assessment, and reflection.
+Her research interests include: MOOCs, generational differences and the effect on preferred learning methods and technology use in education, digital literacy, and the use of Web 2.0 tools and other enhanced technologies in learning environments.

 Melissa's prior degrees are both in English.
 She earned her Bachelor's degree from Penn State Behrend and her Masters was obtained at Cleveland State University.
 Currently, Melissa works as a Writing Mentor at Western Governors University.
 Melissa is also a member of the Pennsylvania College English Association board.
 Currently, Melissa is in the doctoral program in Adult Education with a specialization in Distance Learning.